Marceloasf/java-certification/src/ocp/chapter/sixteen/README.md

 Sometimes we want to format the text data from a resource bundle.
 The convetion is to use a number inside braces such as {0}, {1}, etc. The number indicates the order in which the parameters will be passed.
 Although resource bundles don't support this directly, the MessageFormat class does.

+For example:

+        helloByName=Hello, {0} and {1}

+In Javam we can read in the value normally, after that we can run it through the MessageFormat class to substitute the parameters.
+The second parameter to format() is a vararg, allowing you to specify any number of input values.
+Given a resource bundle rb:

+        String format = rb.getString("helloByName");
+        print(MessageFormat.format(format, "Tammy", "Henry")); // Hello, Tammy and Henry